2023 Mathematics & Statistics Degree Guide

 The field of mathematics offers opportunities to specialize, so it can appeal to students with different strengths, offering many options for a future career.
 General Math is a good option for students who want a broad education leaving them many options upon graduating.
 Majoring in Applied Mathematics will show you how mathematical theory can be applied to various practical fields like architecture, computer programming or finance.
 Another option is to major in Statistics, where you will explore data and the theories that surround it.
 Explore additional majors to help you decide what direction you would like to take.

-Rapid Growth in Mathematics & Statistics Degrees Awarded
+Mathematics & Statistics Degrees Remain Stable

 Mathematics & Statistics Degree Requirements